gtz666/python-price-calculator/README.md

 The codes runs well on PC and screen & buttons are resizable, so it should be good in any mobile device.

+Because we don't have the .apk file, we can test the aplication on any PC or laptop devices.
+The codes is built in PyCharm IDE and kivy virtual enviornment.

+To run the codes, here are some advices:

+- Installed kivy and python
+- Installed kivy package
+- Open Python IDE (In this case, we use pycharm)
+- Set up kivy's virtual environment
+- Run the application.py file (There is no need to run the .kv file separately)
+- For testing, run test.py

 ----------------------------------------------------------------------------------------------------------------------------------------------------------